 Strawberries and rhubarb.
 Tomatoes and basil.
 Peaches and blueberries.
 Great examples of things growing in the same season and complimenting each other.
 Adjust the sweetness in this recipe to make it either sweet or sour depending on your family.
 We like it on the sour side.
 Spoon it over morning grains, lemon pudding, pancakes and soft polenta.

 Traditionally, mochi is made by pounding cooked brown rice until all the individual grains are broken down into a sticky paste.
 Then, it is eaten fresh or dried into cakes for later use.
 When I first learned to make mochi waffles, I was taught to grate the hard, dried mochi and spread the flakes onto the waffle iron.
-This was tedious business.
+The mochi is very hard and this was tedious business.
 Then one day a friend showed me how to use slices of mochi.
 Wow!
 Now these are the easiest waffles ever!
 Continue reading